What are the top nanotechnology uses? We run through six ways nanotechnology makes a difference in daily life.

-1. Nanotechnology applications: Materials and coatings
+1. Nanotechnology uses: Materials and coatings

 Perhaps the first thing that comes to mind when one thinks of nanotechnology is advancements in various types of materials and protective coatings.
 From fabrics and sporting gear to eyeglasses and computer and camera displays, there are plenty of possibilities for nanotechnology applications.

-2. Nanotechnology applications: Medicine
+2. Nanotechnology uses: Medicine

-Nanotechnology applications within the life science sector include therapy techniques, diagnostics, complex drug delivery systems and more.
-For instance, Medlab Clinical’s (ASX:MDC) NanoCelle™ delivery platform “convert[s] off patent pharmaceuticals into nanoparticle form,” allowing for a fraction of normal dosage to be administered.
+Nanotechnology applications within the life science sector include therapy techniques, diagnostics, complex drug-delivery systems and more.
+For instance, Medlab Clinical’s (ASX:MDC) NanoCelle delivery platform includes CBD and THC therapeutics.

-3. Nanotechnology applications: Food
+3. Nanotechnology uses: Food science

-4. Nanotechnology applications: Electronics
+4. Nanotechnology uses: Electronics

 Anyone watching the technology space is no doubt familiar with the rate of advancement predicted by Moore’s Law, which anticipates a doubling of transistor density each year.
 Electrical circuitry is becoming ever smaller, and it’s nanotechnology that makes such advancements possible.

-5. Nanotechnology applications: Energy
+5. Nanotechnology uses: Energy

 Nanotechnology applications in the energy sector include uses in both energy storage and in the recovery of oil and gas.
-For example, PyroGenesis Canada (TSXV:PYR) uses its plasma-based tools and processes to help oil and gas companies advance greener and more efficient recovery operations.
+For example, PyroGenesis Canada (TSXV:PYR,OTCQB:PYRNF) uses its plasma-based tools and processes to help oil and gas companies advance greener and more efficient recovery operations.
 Its plasma processes are also used by the US Department of Defense and by the additive manufacturing/3D printing industries.

-6. Nanotechnology applications: Water and air treatment
+6. Nanotechnology uses: Water and air treatment

 This is an updated version of an article first published by the Investing News Network in 2015.

-Don’t forget to follow us @INN_Technology for real-time news updates.
+Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.